-Indirect Cost: A cost necessary for the functioning of the organization, but which cannot be directly assigned to one service.
+Indirect Cost: A cost necessary for the functioning of the organization as a whole, but which cannot be directly assigned to one service.

-Infrastructure: The physical assets of a government system (e.g., streets, roadways, public buildings and parks).
+Infrastructure: The physical assets of a government system as a whole (e.g., streets, roadways, public buildings and parks).